erickhangati/turtle-crossing-game/README.md

 2. Use the 'Up' arrow key to move the turtle upwards.
 3. Dodge the moving cars.
 4. The game ends when the turtle collides with a car.
-5. The score increases each time the car crosses without hitting the turtle.
+5. The score increases each time a car passes without hitting the turtle.
+6. The level increases when the turtle successfully crosses to the other side of the road.
+Resetting back to the starting point on a new level and the speed of cars increases.

 ## Files

 ### `crossing_turtle.py`

 Contains the class `CrossingTurtle`, which represents the turtle that the player controls.
 This turtle is responsible for crossing the road.
+Now includes a `reset_turtle` method to set the turtle's position.

 ### `car.py`